DAGWorks-Inc/hamilton/examples/cache_hook/README.md

 - DEBUG will return inputs for each node and specify if the value is `from cache` or `executed`

 ## Clear cache
-The utility function `h_diskcache.evict_except_driver` allows you to clear cached values for all nodes except those in the passed driver.
+The utility function `h_diskcache.evict_all_except_driver` allows you to clear cached values for all nodes except those in the passed driver.
 This is an efficient tool to clear old artifacts as your project evolves.

 ```python
 from hamilton import driver